 This difference leads to compatibility issues when using RDF in applications.

-In practice, clients have to run a lot of checks before they can use the data - which makes RDF in most contexts harder to use than something such as JSON.
+In practice, clients have to run a lot of checks before they can use the data - which makes RDF in most contexts harder to use than something like JSON.

 Atomic Data drops the